Introduction

 To change a user's status, simply edit the user and update the status field.

-🗑️ Deleting A User
+🗑️ Deleting a User

 Deleting a user permanently removes their login access.